 Vend POS user reviews are generally positive.
 The system is user-friendly, and the program is constantly being updated.
 Reviewers also say that Vend’s customer service is great.
 Some reviewers report issues with integrating their payment processor and say they would like more detailed reporting.

 Square POS user reviews are also generally positive.
 It is a straightforward system that is easy to setup and use.
 Reviewers also like that Square is free, yet contains some robust features.
 Some reviewers wish that Square was more customizable, especially the online store.
 Reviewers also did not like the limited phone support hours.

-When comparing Vend vs Square, they are both popular, user-friendly POS systems that include different features that are best-suited for different kinds of businesses.
+Vend and Square are among the best retail POS systems out in the market.
+They are both popular, user-friendly POS systems that include different features that are best-suited for different kinds of businesses.
 Both Vend and Square have inventory tracking, customer management, and reporting tools.
 They vary greatly when it comes to payment processing and the price point of the two systems, though.
 If you are an individual that needs to accept on-the-go payments, or are just opening a cafe or food truck business, Square POS is a great fit.

 However, if you have a brick and mortar store, Vend has more detailed inventory management, customer management, and loyalty features that established businesses need.
 Plus, Vend lets businesses choose from a variety of payment processors, meaning businesses can shop around for the best rates.
 Visit Vend for a free 14-day trial.